rhdtownsend/gyre/doc/sphinx/source/ref-guide/input-files/output-params.rst

   :ref:`summary-files` section for possible choices

 :nml_n:`summary_filter_list` (default :nml_v:`''`)
-  Comma-separated list of filtering criteria for summary files; see the :ref:`output-filtering` section for possible choices
+  Comma-separated list of filter criteria for summary files; see the :ref:`output-filters` section for possible choices

 :nml_n:`detail_template` (default :nml_v:`''`)
   Name template of detail files.
 Names are generated using the following pattern